zahumenskyduri/netatmo/README.md

 - the outdoor temperature and trend
 - the indoor temperature and trend
 - the indoor pressure and trend
-- the inddor CO2 level
+- the indoor CO2 level
 - the indoor noise value
 - the indoor humidity